muratk5n/thirdwave/en/README.md

 ---

 The person in charge looks like another one of those "regime change Democrats".
-Woke morons who like battery-electric cars.
+I bet she is woke and likes battery-electric cars.

 "The Department of Homeland Security is setting up a Disinformation Governance Board to try to counter the spread of false